 - The potential partner is a 501(c)3 charity with a distinctly different mission than the Atlantic Cape Community College Foundation or Atlantic Cape Community College, i.e. not in the business of education or higher education

 - The potential partner has a distinct and separate group of historical donors

 - The potential partner has a positive reputation in the Atlantic and/or Cape May County communities.

-If all three conditions are met, the final determination on whether the College will enter into a joint fundraiser will be made by the President upon recommendation of the Dean of Continuing Education and Resource Development.
+If all three conditions are met, the final determination on whether the College will enter into a joint fundraiser will be made by the President upon recommendation of the Dean of Resource Development.